2 CHRONICLES

 CHAPTER 12

-- God sent him against them because of sins they had committed against Him.
+1. God sent the king of Egypt against Rehoboam because of sins they had committed against Him.

-- Because Rehoboam humbled himself before God for forgiveness.
+2. God did not completely destroy Rehoboam because he humbled himself before God for forgiveness.

 CHAPTER 13